neurallayer/roboquant/docs/roboquant-core.md

 It is the Roboquant that orchestrates and coordinates this flow of data.

 The core module doesn't contain the integration with 3rd party data providers and brokers.
-For this see the roboquant-extra and roboquant-crypto modules.
+For this, see the roboquant-extra and roboquant-crypto modules.

 # Package org.roboquant.feeds